 The deaths of characters in our beloved Soap Operas are often the most high-profile story-lines and resonate with people for days, months and even years after the event.

 The familiarity that comes with following our favourite fictional characters can provide us with a source of comfort.
 We feel secure when we watch our favourite programmes.
 Television can provide us with a sense of escapism.
-For the duration of the programme, thoughts and worries about our real lives can be put on hold, and we can experience a different world for a little while.
+For the duration of the programme, thoughts and worries about our real lives can be put on hold, and we can experience a different world.

 Our favourite characters share everything with us.
 They share their thoughts and dreams, and their most intimate feelings and relationships.
 They allow us access to their very best qualities as well as their faults and flaws.
 We learn everything about them, and it is through this knowledge of every aspect of their being that we fully engage and become involved in these characters’ lives.
 We follow their journeys and we care about every moment of those journeys.
 So when we have to say goodbye to our beloved character, it can feel like we are saying goodbye to someone we know well.